davekilian/primer/basic/perip.md

 title: A Basic Sketch&#58; Peripherals
 ---

-Despite all of the amazing work we have done together throughout this chapter, we still managed to build a largely useless computer.
-Womp womp.
+We have covered a lot of ground in this chapter.
+We have designed what, even today, still seems like a technical marvel, and filling in the details might already sound a little daunting.
+Despite all of the amazing work we have done together throughout this chapter, I am sad to report we, so far, have managed to design a largely useless computer.
+A technical marvel with about zero practical real-world applications.

+Womp, womp.
 What went wrong?

-Well, there's no way to get data into the computer.
-Or out of the computer.
-Or program it.
+Well, there's no way for a person to *use* this computer!
+There's no way to input data.
+There's no way to program the computer.
+There's no way to get the results of any computation we do.
 How is a human, in the real world, supposed to use this thing?

 > Peripherals.
 Common device classes
 >